 - Potatoes.
 Containing folate and fiber, potatoes do offer nutritional benefits, especially when complemented with the other healthy ingredients in this recipe.

 - Hard Boiled Eggs.
 They make the potato salad even creamier and their flavor is a total classic.
+(You could use my Instant Pot Boiled Eggs recipe to make them.)

 Use old eggs to make hard boiled eggs.
 They are easier to peel.